 - Glycemic Variability: Track how chaotic or stable your blood sugar is across the day.

-- PCOS & Insulin Resistance: Catch early shifts in metabolism years before they show up on an A1C test (the 90-day average blood sugar).
+- PCOS & Insulin Resistance: Catch early changes in metabolism years before they show up on an A1C test (the 90-day average blood sugar).

 What does a CGM show that standard labs do not?